 *I wrote this piece in June 2018; someone added a (none too helpful) entry on sex cults to the Urban Dictionary that September.

-If you liked this essay, you’ll love Mating in Captivity, my memoir of five years at Zendik.
+If you liked this essay, you’ll love my new book, What Is a Sex Cult?
+How Cults Reveal Our Culture.
 Check it out here.